Source: Bloomberg; BDIY:IND. Value as of the last business day of the month.

 - Geopolitics.
 Depending on the geopolitical context, there may be a risk of calling some locations, which is reflected in insurance rates and, consequently, shipping rates.
 Some chokepoints, such as the straits of Hormuz, Aden, and Malacca, may involve the risks of political instability and piracy, and capacity constraints to maritime circulation.

-The above graph underlines that the BDI has been very volatile in recent years, particularly between 2005 and 2009 when it behaved as a bubble.
+The above graph underlines that the BDI has been very volatile in recent years, particularly between 2005 and 2009, when it behaved as a bubble.
 The main driver of this surge was linked to commodity prices, particularly oil.
-The index then plummeted back to historical levels and remained weak despite a recovery in global trade.
+The index then plummeted to historical levels and remained weak despite a recovery in global trade.
 A factor is that many ships were ordered during the “bubble years” and have entered the market, providing capacity growth above demand growth.
-In recent years the BDI remains low, underlining a situation of excess capacity in the shipping industry.
+In recent years the BDI has remained low, underlining a situation of excess capacity in the shipping industry.
+The situation changed following the Covid-19 pandemic in 2020.
+While the initial effect of the pandemic was a decline in shipping rates because of a drop in demand, by the second half of 2021, the BDI surged.
+This was the outcome of declining shipping capacity, pushing shipping rates higher.